Introduction to Genetics

 What is genetics?

-Genetics is a described branch of biology concerned with the study of genes, genetic variation and heredity in organisms.
-The 'father of genetics' is Gregor Mendel, who first established the principals of hereditary inheritance in the 19th century.
+Genetics is described as a branch of biology concerned with the study of genes, genetic variation and heredity in organisms.
+The 'father of genetics' is Gregor Mendel, who first established the principles of hereditary inheritance in the 19th century.
 He crossed two pure breeding pea plants, including a tall one and a short one.
-The offspring of the two was mostly tall with only some short, which demonstrated both dominant and recessive inheritance.
+The offspring mainly were tall with only some short, demonstrating both dominant and recessive inheritance.

 Key terminology involved in genetics

 There are some key terms which are necessary to be aware of when it comes to learning genetics.

 Pure breeding: Individuals bred among themselves, they always produce offspring like the parents; individuals are homozygous for this gene.